 With 1.3 billion users and 300 hours of video uploaded every minute, YouTube can be quite a daunting place to post your content.
 Having a way to utilise the YouTube algorithm can make all the difference when it comes to getting your video in front of the right people.

-Here are Skylark Media‘s tips that will help you optimise your video for YouTube algorithm promotion – and get you, your brand or business, more video views.
+Here are our tips that will help you optimise your video for YouTube algorithm promotion.
+So that you, your brand or business can more video views.

 Did you know that YouTube can understand up to 95% of what is said in your videos?
 Optimised keywords and phrases are a crucial part of creating video content for YouTube.
-You should try to have them in mind as early as pre-production so use your keywords when writing your script.
-By including them, you are literally telling the YouTube algorithm that your video should appear in searches for those words, putting your content in front of the right audience.
+You should try to have them in mind as early as pre-production, so use your keywords when writing your script.
+In doing so, you are literally telling the YouTube algorithm that your video should appear in searches for those words.

 There are several ways to find keywords that are relevant to your video’s topic.
-Typing a phrase into YouTube’s search bar and looking at the suggested searches is useful for identifying terms that are actively being searched by users.
+Typing a phrase into YouTube’s search bar and looking at the suggested searches identifies terms that are actively being searched by users.
 It’s one of the best ways to find popular keywords for your video.
 Another way is to reverse engineer keywords from your competitors.
-Find a video that is ranking highly around your topic and have a look through the source code to find the keywords it has been tagged with.
+Find a video that is ranking highly around your topic.
+Have a look through the source code to find the keywords it has been tagged with.
 There are also several websites and Google extensions you can use which make the tags of YouTube videos visible.

 Click-through rate (CTR) measures how many of the impressions on your video are being converted into clicks.
 The higher your CTR, the higher the views on your video will be.
 CTR is also one of the criteria against which the YouTube algorithm judges your video.
-If your CTR is good, the algorithm will start ranking your video higher in search results and suggestions, which will lead to more views.
-To optimise your CTR you need to make sure your video has a distinct thumbnail and stands out amongst the other videos in search results and suggestions.
-To do this you can clear your cookies and data, or use an incognito tab, to see which videos your video is coming up alongside in YouTube search results.
-Take a look at the other video thumbnails and try to make yours stand out by using a different colour scheme or design.
+If your CTR is good, the algorithm will start ranking your video higher in search results and suggestions.
+This will lead to more views.
+To optimise your CTR you need to make sure your video has a distinct thumbnail.
+It needs to stand out amongst the other videos in search results and suggestions.
+To check, clear your cookies and data, or use an incognito tab to see which videos your video is coming up alongside in YouTube search results.

 A surprisingly large proportion of views come from the YouTube suggestions and it is often overlooked.
-If you use it strategically, the suggested feed can be an excellent way to get more views on your video content by ranking highly next to popular videos.
-If you run a search for your topic on YouTube, you will see which videos are the most popular.
+If used strategically, the suggested feed can be an excellent way to get more views on your videos by ranking highly next to popular videos.
+Run a search for your topic on YouTube to see which videos are the most popular.
 Choose one which relates to your content and that you want your video to be suggested alongside.
-By using similar keywords and phrases, which you can find using the methods I spoke about earlier, you can make your video rank higher in the suggestions of that video and if you make your thumbnail stand out against the other suggested videos, and have an engaging title, you will be giving yourself the best chance for a high CTR.
+By using similar keywords and phrases, you can make your video rank higher in the suggestions of that video.
+If you make your thumbnail stand out against the other suggested videos, and have an engaging title, you will be giving yourself the best chance for a high CTR.
 This will give you the best chance of people who finish the more popular video watching your video next.

 The YouTube algorithm favours longer videos with higher watch time and will promote those over shorter videos.
-This will be dependent on your content’s niche, but it’s worth looking at the length of the content you are competing against and aiming for similar – or even slightly longer – durations to drive up your video’s watch time and rank above competitors in search results.
+This is dependent on your content’s niche, but it’s worth looking at the length of the content you are competing against.
+Aim for similar – or even slightly longer – durations to drive up your video’s watch time and rank above competitors in search results.

-Having said that, the first 15 seconds of your video are crucial in capturing your audience.
-Make sure you have an engaging introduction to your video because if people are clicking away from your video after the first few seconds, your watch time will be down.
+The first 15 seconds of your video are crucial in capturing your audience.
+Make sure you have an engaging introduction to your video.
+If people are clicking away from your video after the first few seconds, your watch time will go down.
 Your video will be penalised by the YouTube algorithm, ranking lower in searches which will result in less views.

 All of the tips I have talked about above can be used together in ‘The Sequel Technique’, coined by Brian Dean from BackLinkO.
 The sequel technique is a method of gaining views by targeting a popular video in your niche, creating a better version (or ‘sequel’ video) and then using the methods above to have your sequel rank highly among the chosen video’s suggestions.